markeyser/Deployment-of-ML-Models/02-Course-curriculum-overview.md

 - Both introduction and practical examples
 - Starting point for deployment your machine learning models

-get from it in Section 2.

-We will recap on the different steps of a typical machine learning pipeline.

-We will give you an overview of data gathering feature engineering feature selection.

-Building the machine learning models and assessing the machine learning models.
+In Section 2 we will recap on the different steps of a typical machine learning pipeline.
+We will give you an overview of data gathering, feature engineering, feature selection, building the machine learning models, and assessing the machine learning models.

 We will cover the different steps both from a theory and a practical point of view.

-We will take you through a practical example of a typical machine learning pipeline to predict how the
+We will take you through a practical example of a typical machine learning pipeline to predict how the sale price.

-sale price.

 And this will create our start in machine learning model and code base to deploy the machine learning